Photo of hands reading a braille document

 Related Braille Literacy Articles

 Braille readers know what “BRL” means – those letters stand for the word “braille.”
-The Lighthouse for the Blind, Inc. also uses it as [...]
+The Lighthouse for the Blind, Inc. also uses it as an acronym for our Braille Reading Library.
+In addition to [...]